poverfield/sameteam-legal/terms.md

 ## 4. Subscription terms

-Same Team is free to use for the first **1 month** after you create your account.
+Same Team is free to use for the first **30 days** after you create your account.
 No payment information is required to start.

 After the trial period, continued access requires an active subscription.
 Current pricing: